sunfounder/elite-explorer-kit/README.md

 # SunFounder Elite Explorer Kit

-This repository is for Elite Explorer Kit. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.
+This repository is for the Elite Explorer Kit.
+You can [buy it on our website](https://www.sunfounder.com/collections/arduino-kits/products/sunfounder-elite-explorer-kit-with-official-arduino-uno-r4-wifi) or search for "Sunfounder" on [Amazon](https://www.amazon.com/SunFounder-Bluetooth-Tutorials-Beginners-Engineers/dp/B0CR6K5WKK).

 Quick Links: